5.3. The Stewkley Village Hall

 A major driving force behind getting the Village Hall erected was Robert Courtneidge of Orchard House, the owner manger of the Savoy Theatre in London.
 He organised a special performance at the theatre to help raise funds for it.

 The Village Hall is now the central location for a number of village activities.
-The Stewkley Players put on their wonderful productions there and Parish Council meetings are held here monthly.
-Sports are played here like Short mat bowls and Badminton.
-Dances and Jumble Sales.
-Annual Parish Meetings and Mother and Baby clubs all utlise the facility as well as private hires.
+The Stewkley Players put on their wonderful productions here and Parish Council meetings are held here monthly.
+Sports are played here like short mat bowls and badminton and also dances and jumble sales.
+Annual Parish Meetings and Mother and Baby clubs all utlise the facility, as well as private hires.